n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mondaycom/README.md

 # monday.com

-[monday.com](https://monday.com/) is a work operating system (Work OS) that enables organizations to manage tasks, projects, and team work.
+[monday.com](https://monday.com/) is a work operating system that enables organizations to manage tasks, projects, and team work.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Mondaycom/README.md).